SimeonDee/Stock-Adviser-Wiki-AI-Agent-Demo/README.md

 # Stock-Adviser-Wiki-AI-Agent-Demo

-A demo AI Agent, implemented using [Agno Agentic Framework](https://docs.agno.com/), equiped with yfinance and wikipedia tools that can provide stock analysis and recommendation and answer user queries from wikipedia knowledge base.
-This agent is implemented using
+A demo AI Agent, implemented using [Agno Agentic Framework](https://docs.agno.com/), equiped with yfinance and wikipedia tools that can provide stock data, analysis and recommendations, and answer user queries from wikipedia knowledge base.

 ## Contacts
 `Adedoyin Simeon Adeyemi` | [LinkedIn](https://www.linkedin.com/in/adedoyin-adeyemi-a7827b160/)